 More so, “while scientific research confirms the adverse effects of pesticides, proving a definitive link between exposure and human diseases or conditions or harm to the ecosystem presents a considerable challenge.
 This challenge has been exacerbated by a systematic denial, fueled by the pesticide and agro-industry, of the magnitude of the damage inflicted by these chemicals, and aggressive, unethical marketing tactics.”

 The report also found only 35% of developing countries have q regulatory regime for pesticides and even if a pesticide is banned from use in one country it can still be produced for export.

 They concluded existing instruments aren’t enough to address the use of hazardous pesticides and that they should confront these inadequacies on the basis of human rights mechanisms.

-“The international community must work on a comprehensive, binding treaty to regulate hazardous pesticides throughout their life cycle, taking into account human rights principles”
+“The international community must work on a comprehensive, binding treaty to regulate hazardous pesticides throughout their life cycle, taking IGNORE INTO account human rights principles”